 You can find some information here (in French).

 Once that’s approved, when you come to France, you have to re-apply using the same paperwork – and more.
-Photocopy everything at least five times and always carry along everything you might need for all your appointments; photos, bank statements, lease, electricity and phone bills, proof of health insurance and finances, birth certificate, etc…all translated if they are not in French.
+Photocopy everything at least five times (on A4 paper) and always carry along everything you might need for all your appointments; photos, bank statements, lease, electricity and phone bills, proof of health insurance and finances, birth certificate, etc…all translated if they are not in French.
 And never, ever throw anything away, no matter how trivial you think it is.
 Someone is certain to ask you for it later.

 There’s an excellent write up of the process over at Chez Loulou and you might want to take my quiz, Should I Move to France?
 28 Questions to Ask Yourself.